How to Be a Long-Distance Landlord

 Make Arrangements for Property Inspections

-Planning for regular inspections might be challenging, but it is important for homeowners not to overlook its importance.
-After a tenant moves out or just before a new renter moves in to the home, you should pay a visit to inspect the rental property and ensure there are no issues you weren't aware of.
+Planning for regular inspections might be challenging, but it is crucial for landlords not to overlook its importance.
+After a tenant moves out or just before a new renter moves in to the home, you should pay a visit to inspect the home and make sure that there are no issues you weren't aware of.

-Even if you have a long-term renter, you should visit the rental property at least twice a year to ensure they are taking care of the rental property and that the property is running smoothly.
+Even if you have a long-term renter, you should visit your remote house or apartment at least twice a year to make sure they are taking care of the home and that the property is running smoothly.
 You'll also want to inspect the structure after severe weather like a storm.
 Heavy rains and snow can create damage that worsens as time passes.

 Keep in Touch With Your Tenants

-It's critical to keep in touch with your tenants regularly.
+It's critical to stay in touch with your tenants regularly.
 You, as the landlord, are in charge of keeping in touch with them.

-Use email, SMS, or phone calls to ensure you communicate with your tenants.
-It is your duty to make your tenants feel safe approaching you with any concerns they may have concerning the property or their rent payments.
+Use email, SMS, or phone calls to make sure you communicate with your tenants.
+It is your duty to make your tenants feel safe approaching you with any concerns they may have concerning the property, lease, or rent payments.

 It is not a good thing for your tenants to vanish without warning.
 Regular communication can help you avoid problems in the future.